 There are many valid and legal reasons one might have to feel the need to download Windows 7.
 For instance, you might be needed to reinstall or recover Windows 7 but not find the original Windows 7 setup DVD, or your netbook doesn’t come with a DVD drive.
 In such cases, downloading Windows 7 should help you out, assuming you have bought a legal and valid key from Microsoft.

-The previous Windows 7 download links were in “.box” format, which comprised of a starter executable, setup1.box and setup2.box which cannot be burned to DVD disc directly or mount to a virtual DVD-ROM drive.
+The previous Windows 7 ISO file download links were in “.box” format, which comprised of a starter executable, setup1.box, and setup2.box which cannot be burned to a DVD disc directly or mount to a virtual DVD-ROM drive.
 The process to create a bootable Windows 7 DVD ISO image was pretty complex and most of you found it tough to get started.

-Download Windows 7 Ultimate ISO – Direct Links
+Download Windows 7 SP1 ISO – Directly from Microsoft

 Download Any Windows or Office ISO Using a Free Third-Party Tool

 That’s right.
 Instead of Digital River, Microsoft is now using TechBench to store all the ISO files.
 It’s not easy to find the ISO files for older Windows versions, but we will help you out.
 To start with, enter the Microsoft Windows and Office ISO Download Tool.

 This is a free-to-use third-party tool with a simple interface that lets you select the version of Windows you want, then downloads an ISO for that version straight from Microsoft’s download servers.
 Of course, this is all legal and kosher.
 And you need to have a valid, genuine Windows 7 license key to use the Win 7 ISO files you just downloaded.

 Alternatively, here is yet another third-party tool to get Windows 7 ISO file download.